check-spelling-sandbox/azure-rest-api-specs/documentation/code-gen/configure-typescript-sdk.md

 ## Swagger to SDK
-To make Azure SDK for Javascript (Typescript) can be generated from the tag, swagger-to-sdk need to be configured:
+To make Azure SDK for JavaScript (Typescript) can be generated from the tag, swagger-to-sdk need to be configured:

 ~~~
 // file: readme.md